n4n0byt3/software-design-architecture-assignment/game/README.md

 Architectural Note:

-All command-line parsing, validation, and routing logic lies within the infrastructure layer.
+All the command-line parsing, validation, and routing logic is housed in the infrastructure layer.
 Parsed configuration values are passed into use cases (PlayGameUseCase, ReplayGameUseCase) as primitive values, preserving Clean Architecture dependency rules and ensuring the domain remains completely framework-agnostic.

-This design reflects best practice by keeping delivery mechanisms replaceable without requiring changes to the core business logic.
+This design is in line with best practices, we do this by keeping delivery mechanisms replaceable without requiring any changes to the core business logic.

 ## 4. Variations and Advanced Features

-There were also variations/advanced features that were implemented, each with a design choice chosen intentionally to support extensibility and maintainability, which adheres to the open for extension principle of the SOLID principles:

 - **Rule variations**
     - Exact End rule